Welcome to the|

 As you cross the road to the church of St. Peter and St. Paul, note the attractive white house (1717)

-behind the bank.
+behind Acer House, a converted Bank building.
 This was the parsonage from the 16thC until replaced by a vicarage [now Glebe House]

 on the far side of the church.
-The tower of the church was erected 500 years ago (15thC) but the nave and chancel are 200 years older.
+The lower section of the church tower is 15thC, but the section above the main roof of the church was added in the 1820s.
+The nave and chancel date from the 13thC. .

 The weatherboard house opposite the church is The Bakery.
 The last baker retired in the early nineteen-seventies but the fine 19thC bread oven in the former bake house is still in working order.
 Hodsoll House, next to The Bakery, is from the 18thC.
 Its red brick neighbour, Farningham House, was built in 1745 by J. Pratt of the Bull Inn.
 The Colyers added the large extension behind its garden wall in the early 19thC but the cottage on the other side is 17thC.
 The lane beside the cottage leads to George Meadow where cricket has been played for at least 135 years since Farningham C.C. was founded in